JoeBwonKenobi/Floral_Sales_Project/README.md

 - Credit cards are the most popular across every category, and cash seems most popular for taken and pick-up orders.

 # Description of final model

 A Random Forest reggression model made to make sales predictions.
-I tried several other models, but this one preformed the best of all of them
+I tried several other models, but this one preformed the best of all of them show a

 [Link Text]([URL](https://public.tableau.com/views/Floral_Data_Visualizations-paymentmethodbyyear/Sheet42?:language=en-US&:display_count=n&:origin=viz_share_link))

 # Recommendations
 One recomendation I have for the shop owner would be to make an modification to the website that requires certain information like ocassion and recipient to be entered to place an order.
-This way there would be alot more data to analyze that gives insight on the most popular ocassion, and who the most common recipients are.
+This way, there would be alot more specific data about product popularity to analyze that gives insight on the most popular ocassion, and who the most common recipients are.
 This would have to be a conversation between the shop owner and the company that the website is run through.
-If accomplished, this could make a major impact on the amount of usable data available and provide much more insight about specific trends and patterns.
+If accomplished, this could make a major impact on the amount of usable data available and provide much more insight about specific trends and patterns for waht products are most popular.

 # Limitaions & next steps
-This project was limited to the data I was provided, and my personal experience from working at the store for a short time to understand the inner workings of the store.
-There are many customers that purchase things from the store in-person.
+This project was limited to the data I was provided, which was limited to only sales statistics because of the inconsistent website data.
+There are many customers that purchase things from the store in-person just by browsing throughout the store.
 It is located in a rather rich part of town where alot of elderly people live.
-It is also next to a popular local coffee shop which brings in a decent amount of foot traffic.
-There is limited data for these sales for the () columns.
-The next steps are to show the shop owner my findings of the trends and patterns in sales so that he may optomize things like payroll during slow seasons, product inventory before and after busy months, which things sale the most fequenty in-store, and the most popular occassions for specific months of the year.
+It is also next to a popular local coffee shop which brings in a decent amount of foot traffic consistently during the week on fair weather days.
+The next steps are to show the shop owner my findings of the trends and patterns in sales so that he may optomize things like payroll during slow seasons, product inventory before and after busy months, what the most popular order methods and types are, and the most profitable months for specific quarters of the year.

 # For further information